The History of Choir Robes,

 Classical To Romantic

-Since the Romance era, choral music has advanced beyond pious worship, and both religious and secular choruses have experienced a sharp increase in popularity.
+Since the Romance era, choral music has advanced beyond pious worship, and both religious and secular choirs have experienced a sharp increase in popularity.
 This growth generated new musical and attire trends for choirs.
 The 18th century was devoted to increasing the popularity of instrumental music and symphonies.
 Sacred music abandoned its religious framework by the 19th century, and choir stage concerts on secular stages gained popularity.
 This period also saw the creation of secular cantatas and oratorios.

 Modern Era and Contemporary Period